huynhkimtri/myreads-react/README.md

-# Project Overview
+# MyReads Project Overview
-In the MyReads project, you'll create a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
-The project emphasizes using React to build the application and provides an API server and client library that you will use to persist information as you interact with the application.
+MyReads is a bookshelf app that allows user to select and categorize books they have read, are currently reading, or want to read.
+The application is built using React and utilizes a backend API to persist user data.

 ## App Functionality
 In this application, the main page displays a list of "shelves" (i.e. categories), each of which contains a number of books.
 The three shelves are: